 In Japan, there are several carbon credit schemes, including the J-Credit Scheme operated by the Japanese government and the J-Blue Credit, a voluntary credit standard operated by the private sector.
-Carbon crediting schemes with carbon reduction value in foreign countries include public sector-led initiatives run by the United Nations and governments such as CDM and JCM, and voluntary credits operated by the private sectors such as VCS, Gold Standard, American Carbon Registry and Climate Action Reserve.
+Carbon crediting schemes with carbon reduction value in foreign countries include public sector-led initiatives run by the United Nations and governments such as Clean Development Mechanism (CDM) and Joint Crediting Mechanism (JCM), and voluntary credits operated by the private sectors such as Verified Carbon

+Standard (VCS), Gold Standard (GS), American Carbon Registry (ACR) and Climate Action Reserve (CAR).

-6 Since the Act on Promotion of Global Warming Countermeasures only requires business operators with annual GHG emissions above certain thresholds to report the amount of their GHG emissions to the national authority with GHG sequestrations/removals not included in the target of its reporting, those who transferred certified greenhouse gas sequestrations/removals credits by forest management and conservation do not need to add the amount of those credits on top of their emissions when applying adjustment in their reporting.
+&lt;sup>9 Since the Act on Promotion of Global Warming Countermeasures only requires business operators with annual GHG emissions above certain thresholds to report the amount of their GHG emissions to the national authority with GHG sequestrations/removals not included in the target of its reporting, those who transferred certified GHG sequestrations/removals credits by forest management and conservation do not need to add the amount of those credits on top of their emissions when applying adjustment in their reporting.